 • GET /api/sunshine/relationships/records?type={type}

-Returns all the relationship records of the specified relationship type.
-For the type, specify a relationship type key.
+Returns all the legacy relationship records of the specified relationship type.
+For the type, specify a legacy relationship type key.

 The response includes a links object with "previous" and "next" url properties for pagination.
 See Pagination in the Zendesk v2 API documentation.